-Black tea is made from the dried leaves of Camellia sinensis, a perennial evergreen shrub.
-Black tea has a long history of use, dating back to China approximately 5,000 years ago.
-Green tea, black tea, and oolong tea are all derived from the same plant.
+Black tea is made from the dried leaves of Camellia sinensis, a shrub native to southeastern Asia.
+Green tea, black tea, and oolong tea all come from the same plant.
 Black tea is a traditional beverage in Britain.
 The quality of tea depends on the age of the tea leaves.

 These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.
 Some of these conditions are potentially serious, and should be evaluated by a qualified healthcare provider.